 considering the amount of work it takes to create such detailed windows in this scale.

 This also shows the versatility of these types of materials when applied to projects in different sizes.
-Thank you to Jerry Hooker for sharing these pictures of such an amazing piece.
+Thank you to Jerry Hooker for sharing these pictures of your amazing work.